NotAnyMike/ML-and-stocks/R/README.md

 [configs_darch_AAL_1]: img/AAL_4_darch_tanh_pred_compl_20lags.png "Config using AAL stock"
 [relu]: img/AAL_darch_relu_pred-comp.png "Using relu activation function for the first layer"
 [deepnet_AAL]: img/AAL_3_deepnet_20lags.png "Using a different stock and the package deepnet"
+[binary_deepnet]: img/deepnet_rbm_W_init.png "Using rbm as a initialization parameter to a shallow neuralnet"